Step 1 - Get the request (application).

 - Check in with the clerk or bailiff as soon as you get to court.
 If the abuser is also at the court, and you are worried about your safety, tell the clerk or bailiff so that they can help you.
 After you have checked in, take a seat and wait until your case is called.

 Note: Even if you cannot find an attorney to represent you, you may want to try to talk to an attorney to get advice as to what types of evidence you can bring to court and other ways to represent yourself.
-You can also go to our Preparing Your Case page for more information when representing yourself.
+You can also go to our At the Hearing page for more information when representing yourself.

 Step 6 - After the hearing